MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 > dozens of goblins to spill out on to your decks?"
 >
 > Tor Byorn's player thinks for a moment, takes the fate point, and calls out
-> to the other players "Nake, I took out their steering!
+> to the other players "Naka, I took out their steering!
 But it looks like
 > they're heading right for you!
 Brace for impact!"